ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 ## Portability

 Static files can be hosted almost anywhere and on any platform.
-You depend on how your provider offers serverless functions which would require adjustment in case you want to change your provider.
+You depend on how your provider offers serverless functions which would require adjustment in case you want to change your provider and that might not be a small task.
+In fact, serverless functions create a tight coupling with your CDN provider.^[[Facing the Unplanned Migration of Serverless Applications: A Study on Portability Problems, Solutions, and Dead Ends](https://www.iaas.uni-stuttgart.de/publications/Yussupov2019_FaaSPortability.pdf), by Vladimir Yussupov, Uwe Breitenbücher, Frank Leymann, Christian Müller, December 2019]

 ## Scaling